Helpful Counseling Links for College Students

 Self-Injurious Behavior (AKA Cutting)

-Lucid Dreaming FAQ--Lucid dreaming means being aware that you are dreaming.
+Lucid Dreaming FAQ: Lucid dreaming means being aware that you are dreaming.
 It can have many benefits, including improving creativity and problem-solving skills.
-This site will answer all of your basic questions; also check out this Dream Views site for more detailed information on how to develop the ability to have lucid dreams.
+This site will answer all of your basic questions.

 Information on physical-health related links can be found on the Health Services Helpful Health Links page; additional links on other college student Hot Topics! can be found in the Health Promotion section of our web site.

 Geneseo LGBTQ+ Pages: Includes information on programs, pronouns, gender identity, sexual orientation, coming out, the annual Lavender Graduation, Safe Zone (see also below), and more.

 Safe Zone: The Geneseo Safe Zone trains those who identify as allies to treat everyone with the dignity and respect they are entitled to as human beings, regardless of race, ethnicity, culture, gender, level of ability, national background or religion.
 The page includes information on becoming a Safe Zone Trainer.